The subjective, human experience of emotions comprises a wide, colorful continuum of feelings.

 When Ted is with his family, he is present.
 He gets frustrated, like any other parent, but he is fully aware of and speaks his values to his family while encouraging them to do the same.
 They are active in their church and have a strong spiritual faith.

 In this example, Ted is in a profession with a high rate of burnout.
-Without emotional health, his livelihood would not be sustainable, long-term.
+Without emotional health, his livelihood would not be sustainable in the long term.
 Ted’s use of a positivity portfolio raises his positivity ratio, enabling him to flourish despite consistent, daily negative affect in his patients.

-Without emotional health, Ted could fall into habits where his family and his self is neglected.
+Without emotional health, Ted could fall into habits where he neglects his family and himself.
 His emotional healthy lifestyle allows for Ted to show up as his higher self.

 Being human means facing challenges.
 Suffering is one thing that all human beings have in common.
 This is why emotional health is so important.
 We will all face adversity in our lifetimes.

 Social interaction and integration is a necessary part of daily life.
 People who have optimal emotional health can appropriately interact with others, whether in times of stress or in times of peace.
 Without emotional health, a wide variety of emotional disruptions could develop, in addition to physical ailments.